 info elements with

 If disambiguation is needed, try to be descriptive as possible.
 For example, use the manufacturer’s version number, regional licensee’s name, or terse description of hardware differences in preference to arbitrary set numbers.
-Surround the disambiguation text with parentheses, preserve original case for names and version text, but use lowercase for anything else besides proper nouns.
+Surround the disambiguation text with parentheses, preserve original case for names and version text, but use lowercase for anything else besides proper nouns and initialisms.

 For C++ naming conventions, see the relevant section in the C++ Coding Guidelines: Naming conventions